Diabetes

 Who can give glucagon?

-Staff trained per school policy/DCP.
-Nasal glucagon is simple to use.
+Staff trained per school policy.
+Nasal glucagon is often simpler to use.

 Further Reading